zextras/tech-doc/source/carbonio-ce/installation.rst

 The single server installation is organised in steps, some of which are preliminary configuration tasks, and some is optional.

-.. rubric:: :octicon:`gear` Pre-installation steps
+.. div:: sd-fs-5

+   :octicon:`gear` Pre-Installation Steps

 .. card::
    :class-header: sd-font-weight-bold sd-fs-5